mamlukishay/hypr/README.md

   * Each key dir contains files according to the different resource types.

 * The TwitterUser class encapsulates all props and ops related to a twitter user.
 If needed, this is the place to abstract API calls made to twitter in  order to obtain data.
   * I didn't do it because the need is not here yet, but possible way to take this in the future is to add an abstract SocialUser class and have TwitterUser and a future FacebookUser(for example) extend it.
+That way you can have a common interface for social users with concrete inmplementations for each social provider.

 * Profile pictures are saved with profile_pictures_repo which mixes the fs_repo in and defines the profile_picture resource type, which creates the following sturcture:
   * BASE_DIR